Cost Guides

 Ready for a transparent, written quote?

-Lince's Painting provides free same-day estimates with line-item pricing, named paint products, and a 1-year warranty in writing.
+Lince's Painting provides free same-day estimates with line-item quotes, named paint products, and a 1-year warranty in writing.
 Use the Quick Quote form for a 90-second walk-through, or call us at (416) 893-4338.

 Ready to start your project?